EyalShirazi/Nuke/Plugins/WhatsThePoint/README.md

-WhatsThePoint is a Nuke's plugin to get locators and points from 2d and 3d
+WhatsThePoint is a Nuke's plugin to get locators and points from 2d and 3d/n

-This release has a Geometry module to get points from polygons.
-Works until version 12.
+This release has a Geometry module to get points from polygons./n Works until version 12.

 One note... this is my oldest plugin I wrote for nuke, before this release I decided to rewrite it to make a bit cleaner and more efficient.